seinecle/blog/_posts/2022-04-08-translated-web-app-in-107-languages-i18n.md.md

 * replacing strings with handlebars and property keys
 * running the script above that fetches automatically the 107 versions of the original English text
-* as these incremental developments represent a small volume of text, I'll never run pas the free tiers of DeepL or Google Translate so I expect it to remain at zero cost.
+* as these incremental developments represent a small volume of text, I'll never run past the free tiers of DeepL or Google Translate so I expect it to remain at zero cost.

 I have also placed a feedback button (itself localized as well!) opening a sidebar form where users can report imperfect translations: